Drastically improve employee relations in 15-mins a week

 • Investigate a potential policy violation.

-• Talk to an employee who has been habitually late to work and skips meetings.
+• Talk to an employee who is habitually late to work and skips meetings.

 • Track employee engagement and offer solutions for improving it.